Be Fertility Aware

 Stress reduction

 You might become a massive fan of fertility awareness who would never dream of using another method of contraception.
-Or you might not.
+And you might not.

 Check in with yourselves every so often.
-Are you still OK with using fertility awareness or is one of you getting fed up?
+Is fertility awareness still right for you or is one of you getting fed up?

 I'm a big fan of fertility awareness but I don't want anyone to feel it's their only option, there are others.